-We make the common assumptions of observational inference,\footnote{Matching can also be used as a tool for blocking before randomization: Pairs of similar units are matched and treatment is then randomly assigned to one unit within each pair.
-This usage of matching is theoretically different than the one this paper is concerned with, as in this case treatment assignment is assuredly independent of the matching covariates, and therefore treatment effects can be estimated unbiasedly, independently of how the matches are made.
-The issues brought up in this paper are specific only to matching done after treatment, and as a way to ensure ignorability of treatment assignment.} as well as some statistical assumptions on the population distributions of the potential outcomes and treatment allocation.
-These latter assumptions are quite significant as we will show that the distinction between a finite-sample and super-population view of causal inference~\citep{Imai2008} play a role in defining and formalizing the problem at hand.
-For all units, $i$, we assume: \begin{assumption}{(Common Support)} $0 < \Pr(T_i =1|X_i) < 1$ \end{assumption} \begin{assumption}{(Random Sample)} $(Y_i(t), T_i, X_i) \overset{iid}{\sim} f(Y_i(t), T_i, X_i)$ \end{assumption} \begin{assumption}{(Conditional Ignorability)} $Y_i(1), Y_i(0) \indep T_i |X_i$\end{assumption} The first assumption requires all units to have a positive probability of being treated or untreated.
-The second assumption states that there is a well-defined population distribution for treatment, outcomes and covariates and that all units are drawn independently from it~\citep{Abadie2006}.
-Note that, formulated in this way, this assumption also indirectly requires the common SUTVA \citep{Rubin1976}, i.e., the absence of hidden treatments and the independence of units's outcomes from other unit's treatment assignments.
-The last assumption is the common requirement of observational inference, that all potential confounders of the causal relationship between $T$ and $Y$ are measured~\citep{Imbens2015,Pearl2009}.
-Throughout most of the paper, we will be concerned with the problem of estimating the Sample Average Treated Effect on the Treated (SATT) under the assumption above.
-This quantity is defined as follows:
+We make the common assumptions of observational inference.
+For all units, $i$, we assume: \begin{assumption}{(Common Support)} $0 < \Pr(T_i =1|X_i) < 1$ \end{assumption} \begin{assumption}{(Random Sample)} $(Y_i(t), T_i, X_i) \overset{iid}{\sim} f(Y_i(t), T_i, X_i)$ \end{assumption} \begin{assumption}{(Conditional Ignorability)} $Y_i(1), Y_i(0) \indep T_i |X_i$.\end{assumption} The first assumption requires all units to have a positive probability of being treated or untreated.
+The second assumption states that there is a well-defined population distribution for treatment, outcomes, and covariates, and that all units are drawn independently from it~\citep[see, e.g.,][]{Abadie2006}.
+Note that, formulated in this way, this assumption also indirectly requires the common SUTVA \citep{Rubin1976}, i.e., the absence of hidden treatments and the independence of units' outcomes from other units' treatment assignments.
+The last assumption states that all potential confounders of the causal relationship between $T$ and $Y$ are measured~\citep{Imbens2015,Pearl2009}.
+Throughout most of the paper, we will be concerned with the problem of estimating the Sample Average Treated Effect on the Treated (SATT) under the assumption above:

-This is a common quantity of interest in causal inference and we choose to estimate it with the common difference-in-means matching estimator, defined for some match assignment $\W$ as: \citep{Rosenbaum1983}:
+We choose to estimate this with the common difference-in-means matching estimator, defined for match assignment $\W$ as \citep{Rosenbaum1983}: